Posted February 28, 2014Tweet

 Sales of newly-built homes defied analyst predictions, surging to a 5-year high in January.

 Also unexpectedly, growth was largest in the home price range typically occupied by "first-time buyers" -- the range from one-hundred-fifty to three-hundred thousand dollars.
-After weakness in last month's home resales nationwide, a strong New Home Sales report surprised.
+After weakness in last month's home resales nationwide, and aided by today's low mortgage rates, a strong New Home Sales report surprised.

 For buyers of new construction, prices will likely rise through the rest of 2014.